davideproment/WCST2019/index.md

 - Coherent structures and topological excitations

 Each session will have an introductory lecture on the theme (aimed at the non-experts) and then a handful of more specific talks.
-We encourage the participation of PhD students and postdocs/early career researchers to the event.
+The participation of PhD students and postdocs and early career researchers to the event is particularly encouraged.
 Depending on the numbers of participants, a formal poster session might also take place.

 ## Program
 A preliminary program will be drafted by the end of Austust 2019.